skip to main |

 Our first entrance into Austria was met with a lovely moon.
 I don't mean moon like in the sky.

-The truck next to our lovely Contiki coach was fun of lively Austrian gentlemen who thought it would be great to moon us so we had a nice view of a white butt out of the window.
+our lovely Contiki coach was fun of lively Austrian gentlemen who thought it would be great to moon us so we had a nice view of a white butt out of the window.
 The girls screamed and I wish I would have taken a picture but oh well....

 Once we were in the Austria though, the view, the real natural view was spectacular.
 We first hand saw "The Hills Are Alive With The Sound of Music."That day was quite an adventurous one for us.
 We went white water rafting in the mountains of Austria.
 I have always wanted to go white water rafting.
 This was a real jam packed adventure though, I'm not sure I was ready for it.
 We had full body wet suits as the water in Austria is cold.
 We had life jackets, rain jackets, special water shoes, brief episode of training and then we hit the water.
 We also first had to demonstrate that we could swim and had to jump out of the raft into the water, get our hair wet, and demonstrate that we could get back in or rather be pulled back in.
 The waves were immense.
 We also had moments to just sit back and enjoy the view which was gorgeous.
 We did tip over at one point and thank goodness for a fellow rafter who pulled me in.
 It was exciting and absolutely amazing.
 I was terrified but I was so glad that I did it.